Unevenly spaced time series

 In statistics, signal processing, and econometrics, an unevenly (or unequally or irregularly) spaced time series is a sequence of observation time and value pairs (t_{n}, X_{n}) in which the spacing of observation times is not constant.

 Unevenly spaced time series naturally occur in many industrial and scientific domains: natural disasters such as earthquakes, floods, or volcanic eruptions typically occur at irregular time intervals.
 In observational astronomy, measurements such as spectra of celestial objects are taken at times determined by weather conditions, availability of observation time slots, and suitable planetary configurations.
 In clinical trials (or more generally, longitudinal studies), a patient's state of health may be observed only at irregular time intervals, and different patients are usually observed at different points in time.
 Wireless sensors in the Internet of things often transmit information only when a state changes to conserve battery life.
-There are many more examples in climatology, ecology, high-frequency finance, geology, and signal processing.
+There are many more examples in climatology, ecology, geology, and signal processing.